salbalkus/CausalTables.jl/paper/paper.md

 politics and economics.
 As interest in causal inference has grown across many disciplines, so too has the development of software tools for estimating causal effects.
-While Julia packages for causal inference have begun to emerge---including, for estimation, `TMLE.jl` [@TMLE.jl] and `CausalELM.jl` [@CausalELM.jl], and, for causal discovery, `CausalInference.jl` [@Schauer2024]---the ecosystem is still in its infancy.
-New methods for causal inference are being developed at a rapid pace, underscoring the need for tools designed to support and simplify the evaluation and comparison of their performance. `CausalTables.jl` aims to provide such a tool for the Julia language.
+While Julia packages for causal inference have begun to emerge---with examples including, for estimation, `TMLE.jl` [@TMLE.jl] and `CausalELM.jl` [@CausalELM.jl], and, for causal discovery, `CausalInference.jl` [@Schauer2024]---the ecosystem is still in its infancy.
+New methods for causal inference are being developed at a rapid pace, underscoring the need for tools designed to support the evaluation and comparison of their performance. `CausalTables.jl` aims to provide such a tool for the Julia language.
 Currently, attempts to benchmark causal inference methods in Julia face two major challenges.

 First, packages often have inconsistent APIs.
 For example, some packages require the user to provide treatment and response variables as